 “I sneak in a secret half-day from the eyes of the assistants for ad-libbing”

-In a recent interview with Weir during a retrospective of his work at the Indiana University Cinema, the director expounded upon how he would organize (even in high-profile studio productions) a half-day shoot that would allow his lead actors to improvise and ad-lib ‐ basically an agreement between he and his lead that the rest of the cast and crew would only know about after the improvisation had already commenced.
+In a recent interview with Weir during a retrospective of his work at the Indiana University Cinema, the director expounded upon how he would organize (even in high-profile studio productions) a half-day shoot that would allow his lead actors to improvise and ad-lib ‐- basically an agreement between him and his lead, which the rest of the cast and crew would only know about after the improvisation had already commenced.